Do you want to be a part of a cooperative, inclusive, and high -performance environment?

 Well today is your lucky day because Celanese may be the company you are looking for.
 Let us explain what Celanese is all about and how our system works.
 Celanese Corporation is a Fortune 400 company.
 Our headquarters are located in Dallas, Texas.
 With nearly 7100 employees located throughout our 31 global facilities, we are an industry leader in using advanced technology to produce materials included in products vital to everyday use such as automotive, electronics, pharmaceuticals, and paints.
 Our company takes pride in maintaining management of high financial, social, safety and environmental responsibility in everything it does.
 We are recognized by Glassdoor for treatment of our employees and global customers, and offer our employees outstanding benefits, including a 401K designed to ensure long term financial security.
 Our company focuses on the cooperation of its employees, provides competitive salary, and emphasizes giving back to the community.
 For more information about Celanese and our products please visit www.celanese.com.

-The production operator position is an extrusion machine operator position that requires broad knowledge of production processes, equipment troubleshooting, equipment operation, packaging procedures, health and safety policies, and quality policies.
-Individuals are expected to run up to two extruders along with other production pieces of equipment such as tote tumblers, and the screw/element oven with minimal supervision in a participative team environment.
+The Production Operator is an extrusion machine operator that requires broad knowledge of production processes, equipment troubleshooting, equipment operation, packaging procedures, environmental, health and safety policies, and quality policies.
+Individuals are expected to run up to two extruders along with other production pieces of equipment such as tote tumblers, and the screw/element oven, with minimal supervision in a participative team environment.

-This position is responsible for reading and complying with the Company's Environmental and Quality Policies.
-This position is also responsible for reporting to management deviations from the policy when they are observed.
+Responsible for following the Company's Environmental, Health and Safety and Quality Policies.
+Responsible for reporting to management deviations from the policy when they are observed.

 Assume personal responsibility for safety performance and demonstrate a genuine concern for the safety of co-workers.